-Some of the most common questions I receive after giving a talk about my book or a workshop about slavery in New England concern research.
+By Jared Ross Hardesty Some of the most common questions I receive after giving a talk about my book or a workshop about slavery in New England concern research.
 Where do you start?
 What types of sources are available?
 How accessible are those sources?
-In this post, I hope to clarify some of these questions and offer a short … Continue reading Researching Slavery and Black Life in Early New England: An Introduction
+In this post, I hope to clarify some of these questions … Continue reading Researching Slavery and Black Life in Early New England: An Introduction

 At the South Portland Historical Society, we have a seasonal rhythm that suits us.
 In the winter, it’s a perfect time for some research and fundraising; each spring, we mount a new exhibit and open our museum; summer and fall are always busy with our museum open every day; and as the holidays approach in … Continue reading Captain Taylor and Captain Talbot made history in Portland, Maine

 To get the stories right, we have to get the right stories.